 Jewish students studying in Israel on a gap-year program before college.

 What is the cost of the Fellowship?

-The fellowship is a fully subsidized program; Fellows are only responsible for meals and personal expenditures made during their free time.
+The fellowship is a fully subsidized program; fellows are only responsible for transportation to Jerusalem for meetings and seminars.

 How many fellows will be selected?

 Up to twenty-five fellows will be invited to participate.
 They will be accepted on a rolling basis and applications will close when all the spots are filled.

 Participation in a Friday seminar once a month, some evening meetings during the year, and participation in 3 shabbatonim.
 All efforts will be made to try and avoid schedule conflicts with your gap-year program.

 Is Core18 affiliated with other organizations?